FelipeECarvalho/LibraryManager/README.md

   - HybridCache

 ---
-## 🏁 Como Executar o Projeto
+## 🏁 How to Run the Project

-1. **Pré-requisitos**:
+1. **Prerequisites**:
    - .NET 8 SDK
    - Docker Desktop

-2. **Configuração**:
+2. **Configuration**:
-   - Clone o repositório.
+   - Clone the repository.
-   - Navegue até a pasta do projeto.
+   - Navigate to the project folder.
-   - Configure suas variáveis de ambiente ou o arquivo `appsettings.Development.json` com as credenciais necessárias.
+   - Configure your environment variables or the `appsettings.Development.json` file with the necessary credentials.

-3. **Executando com Docker Compose** (Recomendado):
+3. **Running with Docker Compose** (Recommended):
-   - Na raiz do projeto, execute o comando abaixo para iniciar a API e o banco de dados:
+   - In the project root, run the command below to start the API and the database:
      ```bash
      docker-compose up -d
      ```

-4. **Executando Localmente**:
+4. **Running Locally**:
-   - Execute as migrations do Entity Framework:
+   - Run the Entity Framework migrations:
      ```bash
      dotnet ef database update
      ```
-   - Inicie a aplicação:
+   - Start the application:
      ```bash
      dotnet run --project LibraryManager.API
      ```

-A API estará disponível em `http://localhost:5001` e a documentação do Swagger em `http://localhost:5001/swagger`.
+The API will be available at `http://localhost:5001` and the Swagger documentation at `http://localhost:5001/swagger`.